bcwood/alaskahikesearch-11ty/hikes/football-field-omalley-peak.md

 ---
 title: Football Field / O'Malley Peak
 park: Chugach State Park
 submittedBy:
 rating: 3
 difficultyRating: Somewhat difficult
 difficultyDescription: the hike up O'Malley is very steep.
 If you plan on going down the scree (to Black Lake), add another point of difficulty (as well as going back up).
 connectedHikes:
   - Williwaw Lakes
   - Powerline Pass
 milesOneWay: 4.0
 milesFromAnchorage: 0.0
 directionsFromAnchorage: about a 20 minute drive from downtown
 elevationGain:
 seasonDescription: May to September
 mapFilename: football-field-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: football-field-5
 attachments:
   - slug: football-field-1
     description: Black Lake
   - slug: football-field-2
     description: Williwaw Valley
   - slug: football-field-3
     description: Deep Lake
   - slug: football-field-4
     description: Fall tree
   - slug: football-field-6
     description: Hidden Tarn from O'Malley Peak.
 Photo by Ross Timm.
   - slug: football-field-7
     description: Football Field
   - slug: football-field-8
     description: Football Field
   - slug: football-field-9
     description: Football Field
   - slug: football-field-10
     description: Arctic ground squirrel
   - slug: football-field-11
     description: Black Lake
   - slug: football-field-12
     description: Deep Lake
   - slug: football-field-13
     description: Black Lake and trail leading to Williwaw Valley.
 trailheads:
   - name: Glen Alps Trailhead
     latitude: 61.1030702
     longitude: -149.6831682
-tags: ['hikes', 'chugach-state-park']
+tags: ["hikes", "chugach-state-park"]
 layout: layouts/hike.njk
 ---

 Most people use this as a thru hike to get to Williwaw Lakes but it makes a fine day hike and overnighter in its own right.
 The climb up to the saddle of O'Malley is a bit tough, but once you get up there, the terrain and landscape features are very unique and spectacular, and worth the effort.
 First on the menu is a glacial valley that literally is almost as flat and wide as a football field.
-In the fall, it is a colorful mosaic of rock and scrub. *Note: Some people call this area the Ballpark.*
+In the fall, it is a colorful mosaic of rock and scrub. _Note: Some people call this area the Ballpark._

 As you head further up the slope, you come to Deep Lake.
 It's quite interesting as it looks like a huge bowl that is half filled.